What makes this preserve unique?

 Due to the fact that Caddo Black Bayou is surrounded by private property, public access is limited to field trips guided by Conservancy staff.
-To date, many individuals and groups have enjoyed visiting the preserve and learning of its ecological significance.

 The property is located in Caddo Parish in the extreme northwestern corner of Louisiana approximately 1.5 miles northwest of Rodessa, Louisiana.